 The building’s north and south wing contain nearly 100,000 square feet of office space, with each wing encompossing a fully functioning data center facility.
 Connecting the two wings is a three story glass box that unfolds to wrap the facade of the respective building wings.
 A series of floating bridges and a cantilevered staircases connect the various floors of the wings.
 A grand steel staircase hovers within the soaring three story height of the main lobby of the building.
 The full height glass wall allows for those within the lobby to overlook the landscaped dining terrace and a stand of existing trees that remain within the cradle of the two wings, which draws an element of greenery into the building.

-All Pro landscaping—a landscape construction, maintenance and irrigation contractor—purchased a 30-acre, partially wooded parcel along a busy commercial highway in southern New Jersey to consolidate its operations, currently dispersed over several leased facilities.
+All Pro landscaping—a landscape construction, maintenance and irrigation contractor—purchased a 30-acre, partially wooded parcel along a busy commercial highway in southern New Jersey to consolidate its operations, previously dispersed over several leased facilities.

 The building expresses the nature of the landscape operation and the cultural idiosyncrasies of the organization in its form and materials.
 Nestled deep in the site, the base of the building utilizes materials typically employed in landscapes.
 This eruption of the landscape to form the enclosure of the ground floor of the building forms a plinth upon which the machine-like expression of the building’s upper story positions itself.
 This juxtaposition expresses the relationship between the equipment and landscape that is at the heart of the construction and maintenance operations of the organization.